The Theory of Money, Part 23

 Prices are super important as an indicator of the value of something in the market!
 Each thing’s price is derived from millions of individual decisions made by all the other participants in the economy.
 For example, some people decide one thing is too expensive, so they substitute something else for it.
 Others cannot substitute, so they are willing to pay that fairly high price.
 Others decide something is cheap, so they’re going to buy more of it or use it for additional purposes, which leads to changes in how much of other things they buy.
 And so on and so on.

 The aggregation of all these millions of individual self-optimizing decisions is what forms the market price of a thing, which is what every other participant in the economy uses to figure out how to further optimize their own situation and needs.
 This is how things are put to their most effective uses.
-This is how an economy runs efficiently to generate as many Labor Units as possible and distribute them appropriately according to the value provided by someone.
+This is how an economy runs efficiently to generate as many Wealth Units as possible and distribute them appropriately according to the value provided by someone.

 The Theory of Money, Part 22